SCO–Linux disputes: IBM code in Linux

 SCO claimed a number of instances of IBM Linux code as breaches of contract.
 These examples include code related to symmetric multiprocessing (SMP), Journaled File System (JFS), Read-copy-update (RCU) and Non-Uniform Memory Access (NUMA).
 The code was not shown to be in the Linux kernel.
 This code was developed and copyrighted by IBM.
 IBM added features to AIX and Dynix.

 SCO claimed to have "control rights" to this due to their licensing agreements with IBM.
-SCO disavowed claiming that they own the code IBM wrote, rather comparing their "control rights" to an easement, rights which SCO claimed to allow them to prohibit IBM from publicizing the code they wrote, even though IBM owned the copyrights.
+SCO disavowed claiming that they own the code IBM wrote, rather comparing their "control rights" to an easement, rights that SCO claimed to allow them to prohibit IBM from publicizing the code they wrote, even though IBM owned the copyrights.
 The claim was based on language in the original license agreement that required non-disclosure of the code and claim that all code developed by UNIX licensees that is used with the code under license be held in confidence.
 This claim is discussed above at Control of derivative works.